 3D printers can produce top-notch quality items.
 For example, 3D DLP printers can create items with 0.0225mm height on the z-axis that is fine enough to make out even the minute details.
 Furthermore, sticking to 3D printing is good for creating things like buttons, game pieces, kitchen drawers, toys, or mechanical items.

 On the other hand, manufacturing can produce excellent quality products on a large scale too.
 Unlike 3D printers, manufacturing cover metal casting, lathing, liming, forging, injection plastics, and more!
-Though you can print an item on a 3D printer, the additional finishing steps can only be accomplished with traditional manufacturing.
+Though you can print an item on a 3D printer, traditional manufacturing can only accomplish the additional finishing steps.
 As long as 3D printers use layers in the production process, there will be room for traditional manufacturing.

 It takes around 3 to 30 hours for a 3D printer to produce an item, based on the complexity.
 Traditional manufacturing, on the other hand, can produce anything from a few to thousands a day.
 Also, if you need a product or part that will be globally purchased, you might need more production than what 3D printers can do.
 Imagine producing a new widget to have in your hardware store; you will need a ton on the same day.
 Traditional manufacturing with single injection casting could do this.